duyth1203/use-sync-query-params/README.md

 # use-sync-query-params

 > Sync React props/states to URL query params.
-Zero dependency.

 ## Purposes

-- Initialize the URL query params with a default ones.
+- Initialize the URL query params with default ones.
   - The default params can come from any source: `redux`, `props`, computed variables...
 - Update query params on demand